rubenanlo/template-widgets/README.md

 ## News Api

 If you want to use this widget, you need to add the key API to the .env file: NEXT_PUBLIC_NEWS_API_KEY

+## State management

+This application relies on [Mobx](https://mobx.js.org/README.html) to handle state management globally in the app.
+Note that the file rootProvider (`/providers/rootProviders.js) is a wrapper for all providers to be created in the app.
+This rootProvider is further used in `\_app.js`.
+If any new provider needs to be specifically placed elsewhere for optimization purposes, please do not use the rootProvider file